Stackato-Apps/node-env/README.md

-# A minimal NodeJS application
+# Node.js ENV

-This app simply prints the server's environment variables.
+A simple demo that prints the server's environment variables.

 ## Local development